Shannon Ratigan - Character Actor & Musician

 I think it's a good idea to put up an actor profile at ActorsAccess.com NowCasting.com and CastingFrontier.com Basic profile

-memberships are free.
-(As of 1/13 anyway.)
-There are a few others as well.
+memberships are free (last time I checked) There are a few others as well.
 Keep an eye out for new ones that come along that

 seem promising.
 (That don't charge a fee, or a nominal one.)
 Many of my Los Angeles friends use CastingNetworks.com and